 A recurring theme here at Creating a Family is that not all adoptees are alike.
 No one person can speak to the universe of all adopted people.
-To understand adopted people’s feelings on being adopted it helps to listen to many voices.
+When seeking to understand adopted people’s feelings about being adopted, it helps to listen to many voices.

 I’m Adopted